Our Process

 Pros:

-3. Conciseness: Footnotes and endnotes can help you to keep your main text concise by allowing you to include additional information without cluttering the main body of the text.
+3. Conciseness: Footnotes and endnotes help you to keep your main text concise by allowing you to include additional information without cluttering the main body of the text.
 This can make your writing easier to read and more accessible to your audience.

 Cons: